Thorolf Rafto

-Thorolf Rafto (July 6, 1922 – November 4, 1986) was a human rights activist and professor in Economic History at the Norwegian School of Economics in Bergen, Norway.
+Thorolf Rafto (July 6, 1922 – November 4, 1986) was a human rights activist and professor of Economic History at the Norwegian School of Economics in Bergen, Norway.
 The Rafto Foundation for Human Rights was established in gratitude for his efforts and inspiration.

 Personal life

 Thorolf Rafto was born in Bergen, Norway.
 His father, Robert Rafto was an Olympic gymnast and the winner of the Norwegian decathlon championships in 1918.
 In his younger days Rafto competed on national level in athletics, and won the Norwegian championships in decathlon in 1947.
 During World War II, Thorolf Rafto fled to Britain and served with the Royal Norwegian Air Force.
 Back in Bergen after the war, he earned university degrees in Languages and History.
-In 1950, at the age of 28, Rafto married Helga Hatletvedt with whom, he had four children.
+In 1950, at the age of 28, Rafto married Helga Hatletvedt, with whom he had four children.
 In 1956, Thorolf Rafto became a lecturer at the Norwegian School of Economics in Bergen.

 Activism

 His involvement in political activism in Eastern Europe started with the Prague Spring of 1968.
-Later in his life, Rafto got, particularly, supportive of the liberal ideas of the Czechoslovak reformists such as Alexander Dubček and Jiří Hájek.
+Later in his life, Rafto became particularly supportive of the liberal ideas of Czechoslovak reformists such as Alexander Dubček and Jiří Hájek.
 In 1973, Rafto travelled to Odessa, where he witnessed the persecution of intellectuals and Soviet Jewish refuseniks, who had applied for emigration to Israel.
-On the return from the Soviet Union, Rafto wrote an article criticizing internal Soviet politics in Italy's Corriere della Sera, that later was published in Norway and Denmark.
+Upon his return from the Soviet Union, Rafto wrote an article criticizing internal Soviet politics in Italy's Corriere della Sera, that was later published in Norway and Denmark.
 In 1979, Rafto traveled again to Prague to hold a lecture for students excluded from the universities for political reasons.
-He was abused and later imprisoned by the security police which may have caused him lasting health damage.
+He was abused and later imprisoned by the security police, which may have caused lasting damage to his health.
 In 1981, Rafto made several trips to Poland to work closer with labour organisations there.
-By 1985 his health was weakening.
+By 1985, his health was deteriorating.
 In 1986, Thorolf Rafto died at 64 years of age.